Egg prices increase to record high despite Trump's predictions and bird flu outbreak slowing

 U.S. egg prices did began falling in mid-March, according to Datasembly, a market research company that tracks prices at thousands of stores.
 Datasembly said eggs averaged $5.98 per dozen the week beginning March 16 and dropped to $5.51 the week beginning March 30.

 But prices vary widely around the country, depending on the location of recent bird flu outbreaks and some state laws requiring eggs to be cage-free.
-At a Safeway in downtown San Francisco on Thursday, cage-free eggs were $9.99 per dozen.
-At a Safeway in Denver, the same cage-free eggs were $6.69 per dozen.
-And at a Safeway in Washington D.C., which doesn’t require eggs to be cage-free, a dozen eggs were $5.29.
-In Omaha, Nebraska, Walmart is selling eggs for $4.97 per dozen.
+At a Walmart in Richmond, California, a dozen eggs were $6.34 on Thursday.
+In Omaha, Nebraska, Walmart was selling eggs for $4.97 per dozen.
+California requires eggs sold to be cage-free; Nebraska doesn’t.

 Egg prices are still expected to decline further later this spring, but the latest numbers could also increase scrutiny of Cal-Maine Foods, which provides 20% of the nation’s eggs, and other large egg producers.